 The tires on your new vehicle provide a balance of many characteristics.
 They should be inspected regularly for wear and correct cold tire inflation pressure.
 The manufacturer strongly recommends that you use tires equivalent to the originals in size, quality and performance when replacement is needed.
 (Refer to the paragraph on "Tread Wear Indicators").
-Refer to the "Tire and Loading Information" placard for the size designation of your tires.
-The service description and load identification will be found on the original equipment tire.
-Failure to use equivalent replacement tires may adversely affect the safety, handling, and ride of your vehicle.
-We recommend that you contact your original equipment or an authorized tire dealer with any questions you may have on tire specifications or capability.
+Refer to the "Tire and Loading Information" placard for the size designation of your tire.
+The Load Index and Speed Symbol for your tire will be 5 found on the original equipment tire sidewall.
+See the Tire Sizing Chart example found in the Tire Safety Information section of this manual for more information relating to the Load Index and Speed Symbol of a tire.